pegasystems/pega-helm-charts/charts/pega/README.md

 #### (Optional) Support for providing credentials/certificates using External Secrets Operator

 To avoid directly entering your confidential content in your Helm charts such as passwords or certificates in plain text, Pega supports Kubernetes secrets to secure credentials and related information.
-Use secrets to represent credentials for your database, Docker registry, SSL certificates, or any other token or key that you need to pass to a deployed application.
+Use secrets to represent credentials for your database, Docker registry, SSL certificates, external kafka, or any other token or key that you need to pass to a deployed application.
 Your secrets can be stored in any secrets manager provider.
 Pega supports two methods of passing secrets to your deployments; choose the method that best suits you organization's needs:

 • Mount secrets into your Docker containers using the External Secrets Operator([https://external-secrets.io/v0.5.3/](https://external-secrets.io/v0.5.1/)).